emilydoh/BattleshipGame/README.md

 ```

 ## Gameplay
 Drag and drop to place your ships.
-Once all ships are placed, you take turns with your opponent guessing squares to see if you've hit a ship.
+Once all ships are placed, you take turns with your opponent guessing squares to see if you've hit a ship!
 The first one to sink all their opponents ships wins.

 ## Credits
 Referenced this article for creation of heatmap: